-- Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision 1 R-Time principals are embedded in all teaching and learning provision.
-The SEND coordinator meets with Class Teachers and Teaching Assistants to ensure there is appropriate provision for students with wellbeing, emotional, physical and mental health needs.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and The universal other to all children and TP provision Trauma Informed principals are embedded in all teaching and learning provision.
+The SEND coordinator meets with Class Teachers, Teaching Assistants and Nursery leaders to ensure there is appropriate provision for students with wellbeing, emotional, physical and mental health needs.
 Playground Buddies and all children are encouraged to offer support to one another at play and lunch times.
 Pupil issues are dealt with by trained staff and are appropriate to the pupil's needs.
 Risk assessments are updated regularly.
-School policies for Behaviour, Safeguarding and Anti-Bullying are well embedded hence pupils access a well-supported environment.
-PSHE lessons, Assemblies and Residential trips encourage healthy lifestyles, wellbeing and emotional resilience.
-The school is transitioning to Trauma Informed Schools UK (TISUK).
-Whole school training has been received and later in the school year, the SENDCo and a Teaching Assistant are due to complete the Practitioner training to fully embed TISUK Counselling through Dreadnought or CLEAR can be arranged, where appropriate.
+School policies for Behaviour, Safeguarding and Anti-Bullying are well embedded hence pupils access a well- supported environment.
+PSHE lessons, Assemblies and Residential trips encourage healthy lifestyles, well- being and emotional resilience.
+The school has a Trauma and Mental Health Informed Schools Practitioner (a Level 5 Diploma); the SENDCo and a TA.
+Whole school training has been received to fully Counselling through Dreadnought or CLEAR can be arranged, where appropriate.
 Bereavement counselling is available, if appropriate.
 Risk assessments are carried out.
 Talk Time is offered.
 Early support/TAC meetings and SEND reviews are supported by a range of agencies.
-Additional support for our pupils can be requested by or through: CAMHS Social Care Educational Psychologist Autism Team Behaviour Support Services Occupational Health Services Physiotherapy Services Health Services Visual Support Services.
-School Nursing team Cornwall dyslexia service.
+Additional support for our pupils can be requested by or through: CAMHS Social Care Educational Psychologist Autism Team Behaviour Support Services Occupational Health Services Physiotherapy Services Health Services School Nursing team Cornwall dyslexia service.
 Aspire Inclusion Support Team Students with specific medical conditions will have individual health care plans which are shared with all appropriate staff.
-TISUK Practitioners will be able to provide SEMH support.
-SENDCo to attend SEND network meetings to receive up-to-date training and to share resources and support.
+TISUK Practitioners can provide SEMH support.